 URDF, SDF and MJCF specify articulated bodies as a tree-structures without loops.
 The 'createConstraint' allows you to connect specific links of bodies to close those loops.
 See Bullet/examples/pybullet/examples/quadruped.py how to connect the legs of a quadruped 5-bar closed loop linkage.
 In addition, you can create arbitrary constraints between objects, and between an object and a specific world frame.
-See required parentBodyUniqueId int parent body unique id required parentLinkIndex int parent link index (or -1 for the base) required childBodyUniqueId int child body unique id, or -1 for no body (specify a non-dynamic child frame in world coordinates) required childLinkIndex int child link index, or -1 for the base required jointType int joint type: JOINT_PRISMATIC, JOINT_FIXED, JOINT_POINT2POINT required jointAxis vec3, list of 3 floats joint axis, in child link frame required parentFramePosition vec3, list of 3 floats position of the joint frame relative to parent center of mass frame. required childFramePosition vec3, list of 3 floats position of the joint frame relative to a given child center of mass frame (or world origin if no child createConstraint has the following input parameters:
+See createConstraint has the following input parameters: